leonp/thisdaysportion/_drafts/2021-07-03-advertising-nicely.md

 Newspapers and, to a lesser degree, magazines profess to maintain a strict line between editorial and advertising.
 It should be obvious to the reader what is an advert and what is journalism.

-The idea of “advertorial” has been around for decades.
+However, the idea of “advertorial” has been around for a long time.
 It’s a somewhat murky area.
 An advertiser will pay a publication to publish a “journalistic” piece written or dictated by them.
-It _should_ be clearly marked as advert.
+It _should_ be clearly marked as an advert.

-Examples are everywhere (and in fact we’ve paid for these pieces in the local press). <cite>The Guardian</cite>
+Examples are everywhere (and in fact we’ve paid for these pieces in the local press).
+Here’s an example from <cite>The Guardian</cite>, paid for by Metro Bank:

+Facebook – being Facebook – has taken this further by simply not bothering to mark adverts as adverts.
+Instead, an ad will appear in a user’s timeline just like any other post does.
+While this may be good for advertisers – my ad isn’t relegated to some part of the screen that will be ignored – it’s not good for democracy that not only is it difficult to tell _who_ is really posting, but it’s also difficult to tell that what I’m reading is in fact a paid-for ad.